x

 Diamonds

-The evening concludes with Diamonds, Balanchine’s tribute to the grand style of Russian Ballet.
+The program concludes with Diamonds, Balanchine’s tribute to the grand style of Russian Ballet.
 Set to music by Tchaikovsky, this ballet is full of rich and classic imperialist style.
-Balanchine was born and grew up in Russia, and this section was influenced by the Mariinsky (formerly named Kirov) Ballet and its school, where he trained.
-There is a large number of dancers, and they move with a regal quality.
-The formations are very symmetrical and classical.
-The costumes are white, as if in a Russian palace or a winter sky.
-Diamonds is a lush and glamorous conclusion to this evening filled with stunning and challenging performances from Boston Ballet’s dancers.
+Balanchine was born and grew up in Russia, and this section was influenced by the Mariinsky Ballet and its school, where he trained.
+There is an impressive parade of dancers, and they move with regal symmetry, creating elegant patterns and diamond shapes.
+The white costumes glisten, as if in a Russian palace or a winter sky.
+Diamonds is a lush and glamorous conclusion to this program filled with stunning and challenging performances from Boston Ballet’s dancers.

 George Balanchine by Tanaquil LeClercq ©The George Balanchine Trust